 - the influence of the Continental Reformed scholastic divines on English Puritanism

 Dr. Salazar is an ordained Teaching Elder in the Presbyterian Church in America (PCA).
-He and his wife Christie have three children.
-They are grateful to be members of Trinity Presbyterian Church (PCA) in Hudsonville, MI.
-Over the years, Greg has sought to be active in the life of the local church through preaching and teaching.
-He is currently licensed to preach in and pursuing ordination in the Presbyterian Church in America (PCA).
+He and his wife Christie have three children and they are grateful to be members of Trinity Presbyterian Church (PCA) in Hudsonville, MI.
+Over the years, Greg has sought to be active in the life of the local church through preaching, teaching, shepherding as an elder, and leading a men’s discipleship ministry.

 Greg has a particular passion that students would love Reformed experiential theology—believing that the truths contained in Scripture should, by the power of the Spirit, penetrate our hearts, progressively enable our minds, hearts, and character to be transformed as we submit to the lordship of Jesus Christ.